-An LLM programme is not just a commitment of your time but also of your money.
-How much will an LLM programme cost and what should you think about?
+An LLM (Master of Laws) program is not just a commitment of your time but also of your money.
+How much will an LLM program cost and what should you think about?

-- will it be necessary for me to work during the LLM programme?
+Will it be necessary for me to work during the LLM program?

-Part-time programmes are not such a heavy financial burden because you can continue to earn a salary.
-Furthermore, employers are often willing to cover some or all of the costs of a part-time programme.
+Part-time LLM (Master of Laws) programs are not such a heavy financial burden because you can continue to earn a salary, plus the costs are split over two years.
+Furthermore, employers are often willing to cover some or all of the costs of a part-time program.

-An LLM programme can range in direct cost from under US$10,000 to over US$60,000.
-The fees for full-time programmes are by no means identical.
-A good rule of thumb is that the most expensive programmes also have the most substantial financial aid available.
-So don’t be discouraged by the ‘sticker price’ of a programme, even if it seems to place a given programme out of your reach.
+An LLM program in the UK can range from around £10,000-£20,000 in direct cost, and in the US the tuition fees range from under US$10,000 to over US$60,000.
+The fees for full-time programs are by no means identical.
+A good rule of thumb is that the most expensive programs also have the most substantial financial aid available.
+So don’t be discouraged by the ‘sticker price’ of a program, even if it seems to place a given program out of your reach.
 Instead, investigate whether you qualify for financial aid.